mollybeach/praxos/README.md

 Outputs a standardized risk signature per product.

-### 3. AI Allocation Engine
+### 5. Praxos AI Engine

+The Praxos AI Engine processes tokenized RWAs and performs:

+- **Risk Analysis**: Evaluates risk profiles for all tokenized assets
-The AI takes all risk signatures and constructs optimal vault strategies by considering:
+- **Allocation Optimization**: Constructs optimal vault strategies by considering:
   - risk tiers
   - duration buckets
   - diversification needs
   - regulatory constraints
   - modeled performance scenarios

-Produces a set of vault candidates.
+Produces a set of vault candidates with optimal asset allocations.

-### 4. ERC-4626 Vault Generator
+### 6. ERC-4626 Yield-Bearing Vaults

 Each AI-created strategy is compiled into a deployable ERC-4626 Vault, ready for deposits.

 These vaults are:

-- compliant
+- compliant with ERC-4626 standard
-- structured
+- structured and diversified
 - composed of multiple ERC-3643 RWAs
-- dynamically generated
+- dynamically generated by the AI
-- optimized for diversification
+- optimized for risk-adjusted returns

+Example vaults:
+- **Vault A**: Bond 1 (Bank A), Bond 2 (Bank B), Startup Fund 3 (Bank C)
+- **Vault B**: Realestate fund 2 (Bank B), Realestate fund 3 (Bank C), Bond 1 (Bank A), Bond 2 (Bank B)
+- **Vault C**: Startup Fund 2 (Bank B), Startup Fund 3 (Bank C)

+### 7. Praxos AI Agent

+The Praxos AI Agent provides **personalized vault suggestions** to users based on:

+- **Timeframe**: Investment duration preferences (short-term, medium-term, long-term)
+- **Risk tolerance**: User's risk appetite (conservative to aggressive)
+- **Amount**: Investment size and constraints

+The AI Agent analyzes available vaults and matches them to user preferences, enabling informed investment decisions.

-### 5. Praxos User Interface
+### 8. User Interface

+Users interact with Praxos through the web interface, where they can:

-Users see the vaults created by the AI, such as:
+- View available vaults created by the AI

-- conservative short-term vault
-- real-estate heavy vault
-- startup exposure vault
-- balanced diversified vault
-- high-yield long-term vault
+- Receive personalized recommendations from the Praxos AI Agent
+- Deposit into vaults
+- Monitor their investments
+- Withdraw when needed

-Each vault is represented as an ERC-4626 contract containing a honeycomb of ERC-3643 assets.
+Each vault is represented as an ERC-4626 contract containing a diversified portfolio of ERC-3643 assets.

 ## Getting Started